 Mitsuo Kubo - Void Quest

 As the first primary suspect behind the two initial murders, as well as that of Kinshiro Morooka's, Mitsuo Kubo's entry into the Midnight Channel does not enable him to control a Persona.
-His dungeon consists of an 8-bit-like video game that represents Mitsuo's attitude towards the murders, thinking of it as just a game to him, and admitting that he committed all the murders, even though his only crime was murdering Morooka.
-The main reason why he admitted that he committed all the murders is just to get attention.
+His dungeon is themed after RPGs of the 8-bit era and represents Mitsuo's attitude towards the murders.
+In particular, his thinking of the murders as just a game to him, and his desire to take credit for all of the murders, even though his only crime was murdering Morooka.

 Like the name suggests, the theme song " Game" plays while exploring Void Quest.